appfuse/appfuse/archetypes/appfuse-modular-jsf/src/README.txt

 AppFuse Modular JSF Archetype
 --------------------------------------------------------------------------------
-If you're reading this then you've created your new project using Maven and appfuse-basic-spring.
+If you're reading this then you've created your new project using Maven and appfuse-basic-jsf.
 You have only created the shell of an AppFuse Java EE application.
 The project object model (pom) is defined in the file pom.xml.
 The application is ready to run as a web application.
 The pom.xml file is pre-defined with Hibernate as a persistence model and JSF as the web framework.